Modern History Playlist

 Fun Facts

-Montagu was the first British Secretary of State for India to visit India personally (1917).
+Edwin Montagu was the first British Secretary of State for India to visit India personally (1917) during the consultation process for the reforms.

-The reforms introduced the first Indian woman legislator, Begum Jahanara Shahnawaz, later under expanded councils.
+The reforms led to the first Indian woman legislator, Begum Jahanara Shahnawaz, being nominated/elected under the expanded councils.

 Mains Key Points